 vi.
 Discussion of any correlation that exists in the development of interest rate and equity scenarios.

-10. Reinsurance – The following information regarding the reinsurance assumptions used by the company in performing a principle-based valuation under VM-21:
+11. Reinsurance – The following information regarding the reinsurance assumptions used by the company in performing a principle-based valuation under VM-21 or VM-22:

 a.
-Agreements – For those reinsurance agreements included in the calculation of the aggregate reserve as per VM-21 Section 5, a description of each reinsurance agreement, including, but not limited to, the type of agreement, the counterparty, the risks reinsured, the portion of business reinsured, and whether the agreement complies with the requirements of the credit for reinsurance under the terms of the AP&P Manual.
+Agreements – For those reinsurance agreements included in the calculation of the aggregate reserve as per VM-21 Section 5 or VM-22 Section 5, a description of each reinsurance agreement, including, but not limited to, the type of agreement, the counterparty, the risks reinsured, the portion of business reinsured, and whether the agreement complies with the requirements of the credit for reinsurance under the terms of the AP&P Manual.
 Include identification of both affiliated and non-affiliated, as well as captive and non-captive, relationships.

 b.
 Assumptions – Description of reinsurance assumptions used to determine the cash flows included in the model.